jenkinsci/hashicorp-vault-plugin/README.md

 - The environment variable `CASC_VAULT_USER` must be present, if token is not used and appRole/Secret is not used.
 (Vault username.)
 - The environment variable `CASC_VAULT_APPROLE` must be present, if token is not used and U/P not used.
 (Vault AppRole ID.)
 - The environment variable `CASC_VAULT_APPROLE_SECRET` must be present, it token is not used and U/P not used.
 (Vault AppRole Secret ID.)
+- The environment variable `CASC_VAULT_KUBERNETES_ROLE` must be present, if you want to use Kubernetes Service Account.
+(Vault Kubernetes Role.)
 - The environment variable `CASC_VAULT_TOKEN` must be present, if U/P is not used.
 (Vault token.)
 - The environment variable `CASC_VAULT_PATHS` must be present.
 (Comma separated vault key paths.
 For example, `secret/jenkins,secret/admin`.)
 - The environment variable `CASC_VAULT_URL` must be present.
 (Vault url, including port number.)